PennLINC/qsirecon/docs/models/noddi.rst

 There is a trade-off between neurite density and dispersion, for instance: a voxel with fewer, well-aligned axons can have a similar diffusion profile to one with more axons that are highly dispersed.
 This can lead to degenerate solutions where the fitting algorithm might converge on one of several "equivalent" parameter sets :cite:p:`jelescu2017design`.
-In practice,
-it means NODDI outputs are not always unique, especially if data quality (SNR, number of diffusion directions, b-values) is limited.

 **Interpretational Specificity**: